FirespriteLtd/website/site/content/news/the-persistence-comes-to-retail-stores-worldwide.md

 title: The Persistence comes to retail stores in Europe and North America
 date: 2020-07-29T13:04:35.229Z
 draft: false
-summary: Firesprite and Perp Games announce the confirmed release dates for physical retail release. news/categories:
+summary: Firesprite and Perp Games announce the confirmed release dates for the physical retail launch. news/categories:
   - game
 featured_image: